Too Much Exercise - Media Attacks Fitness, Time to Fight Back!

 Watch the rant!
 Too much exercise?

 Too Much Exercise?Overtraining has been in the news lately due to CrossFit.
 Go figure!
-Reported cases of rhabdomyolysis is the culprit.
+Reported cases of rhabdomyolysis are the culprit.

 I am a Crossfit-L1 trainer.
-During the course CrossFit even had a chapter on avoiding rhabdomyolysis.
-This was because of the rigors of crossfit, such as "AMRAP" training (as many reps as possible), and completing a workload under time restriction.
+During the course, CrossFit even had a chapter on avoiding rhabdomyolysis.
+This was because of the rigors of CrossFit, such as "AMRAP" training (as many reps as possible), and completing a workload under a time restriction.